cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/bdossp_sp15/week_plan.rst

 -------------------------------------------------------------------------------

-Cloudmesh - Cloud Management Software (under preparation)
+Cloudmesh - Cloud Management Software
 *******************************************************************************

 Cloudmesh is a cloud resource management software written in Python.
 It